 Psychoanalysis involves therapy sessions multiple times per week, usually 2-4.
 This intensive way of working allows the therapy process to proceed faster uncovering core inner beliefs and conflicts, and to have more support as you process your experiences.
 For folks who come to me reporting that they have had issues, feelings, or entrenched patterns for many years I suggest this an option to more quickly make the changes they desire.

-PRIVATE PRACTICE BUILDING
+PRIVATE & GROUP PRACTICE BUILDING

 I have provided clinical supervision for MSW students, LMSWs, and LCSWs to aid them in enhancing their clinical skills.
 Supervision is a great way to continue ones professional development and as such I work with folks from 1-2x/month.
 My approach is to work in a way that further increases the therapists confidence in their way of working while helping them to pay better attention to things like: transference, countertransference, and forming appropriate clinical interventions.